ROCK CLIMBING INSTRUCTOR

 When building an anchor always try to belay where you can see your 2nd.
 When building anchors, "big is best", unless it's a huge non-moving block, then a minimum of 2 pieces of gear must be used to construct an anchor.

-Use the principle of IDEAS to build an anchor:
+Use a principle like IDEAS to build an anchor:

 if one fails, it won't shock load the other parts of the system.